400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Squeeze out the seeds

 This peeling and coring of tomatoes reduce lectins.
-However, this does not mean that the tomatoes are entirely free of lectins.
+However, this does not mean that the tomatoes are entirely lectin-free.

 Fermentation